 How To Fix Gap Between Driveway And Garage In 5 Easy Steps!

-The gap between a concrete driveway and the garage floor is an expansion joint.
-Every now and then you need to fix gap between driveway and garage.
+The gap between the driveway and the garage floor is an expansion joint.

-Why Do You Need to Fix Gap Between Driveway and Garage?
+Why Do I Need to Fix Gap Between Driveway and Garage Floor?

 “concrete does indeed expand when it gets hot or when the moisture content changes”